pissmeoff69/pisschain/README.md

 ## About Pisschain

 **Pisschain** is not just a cryptocurrency.
 It's a *bodily-fluid-powered revolution*.
-Designed from scratch while someone was in the bathroom, it's peer-to-pee(r), fully saturated, and vaguely decentralized (we're still drying the roadmap).
+Designed from scratch while someone was in the bathroom, it's peer-to-pee(r), fully saturated, and vaguely decentralized (we're still drying the roadmap)...

 ---